3.9 Start-up funding for young entrepreneurs

 - The Scheme for the development of New Business activity ("Σχέδιο ενίσχυσης νέας επιχειρηματικής δραστηριότητας") under the umbrella of the Ministry of Energy, Commerce and Industry.
 The program aims to develop, support and promote entrepreneurship, by focusing on specific target groups, such as young people and women who wish to do business in any economic activity, utilizing their knowledge, experience and talents.
 Beneficiaries are unemployed or employed, (a) young people aged 18-29, (b) men aged 30-50 and (c) women aged 30-55.
 Young people aged 18-29 are entitled up to 70% of funding.

 - The Cyprus Entrepreneurship Fund (CYPEF).
-As mentioned in the National Reform Plan 2020, the Cyprus Entrepreneurship Fund supports both working capital and investment loans to Small-Medium Enterprises.
+As mentioned in the National Reform Programme 2022, the Cyprus Entrepreneurship Fund supports both working capital and investment loans to Small-Medium Enterprises.

 - Tax relief for investments in innovative SMEs: As mentioned in the National Reform Programme 2022, the first tax scheme for investing in start-ups and innovative companies was operated since 2017 and was valid until 30/6/2021.
 It provided 50% tax relief, up to €150,000 per year, for private investors investing in innovative companies, certified by the Deputy Ministry of Research, Innovation and Digital Policy.
 An extension period was announced until the 30/6/2024.